sculex/bosi/README.md

 Do whatever at your own risk.
 Just saying once again that if anybody doesn't like you and they send an email to abuse@discordapp.com, say goodbye to your account
 # BOSI

-Bosi is a discord.js v13 selfbot made for fun and troll, that can spam from a **.txt** file every single line, it's nothing complicated with command handlers and all other shits.
+Bosi is a discord.js v13 selfbot made for fun and troll that can spam from a **.txt** file every single line, it's nothing complicated with command handlers and all other shits.

 # Setup
 is the easiest part and can be completed in a few steps: